avrilcoghlan/vibriowatch/docs/source/virulence.rst

 Predicting virulence clusters in your isolate
 ---------------------------------------------

-Below the Virulence gene list, there are also some virulence gene clusters listed, such as the TCP cluster, where the TCP cluster includes genes *tcpABCDEFHIJNQRST*, the Lux operon includes genes *luxOPQSU*, the RTX operon includes *rtxABCD*, and the MSHA pilus includes *mshABCDEFGHIJKMN*.
+Below the Virulence gene list, there are also some virulence gene clusters listed, such as the TCP cluster, which includes genes *tcpABCDEFHIJNQRST*; the Lux operon, which includes genes *luxOPQSU*; the RTX operon, which includes *rtxABCD*; and the MSHA pilus operon, which includes *mshABCDEFGHIJKMN*.
 For example, here is the 'Virulence clusters' section for isolate HCUF-01:

 .. image:: Picture90.png
   :width: 650

-The **TCP cluster** contains the important virulence gene `tcpA`_ and is part of the 'Vibrio Pathogenicity Island-1' (VPI-1), a genomic island often found in isolates of *V. cholerae* that belong to the current pandemic lineage (7PET lineage).
+The **TCP cluster** contains the important virulence gene `tcpA`_, which is key for colonisation of the human host.
+The TCP cluster is part of the 'Vibrio Pathogenicity Island-1' (VPI-1), a genomic island often found in isolates of *V. cholerae* that belong to the current pandemic lineage (7PET lineage).
 `tcpA`_ is a key virulence factor for intestinal adherence/colonisation, and if an isolate lacks `tcpA`_, it likely will not cause severe cholera, probably only relatively mild diarrhoea.
 The TCP cluster also contains the key virulence regulator `toxT`_ (also known as *tcpN*).
-We see a '~' symbol beside 'tcpI', which means that the `tcpI`_ gene may be partial or contain SNPs.
+In the case of the 'Virulence clusters' section for isolate HCUF-01, we see a '~' symbol beside 'tcpI', which means that the `tcpI`_ gene may be partial or contain SNPs.

 .. _tcpA: https://biocyc.org/gene?orgid=GCF_900205735&id=FY484_RS04280